nordic-energy-co/PowerChain/README.md

 #### The NET token, as well as additional information pertaining to Nordic Energy´s token sale:

-We´re excited to announce that Nordic Energy´s NET token offering has commenced and is now available to contributors of every country expect United States, Canada, and China.
-Nordic Energy will be raising $6 million through the NET token sale.
+We´re excited to announce that Nordic Energy´s NET token offering has commenced and is now available to contributors of every country expect United States, Canada, and China. (development)

-#### Introducing the NET token
+#### Introducing the NET token:

-NET is utility token of Nordic Energy ecosystem.
-Nordic Energy´s PowerChain cross-blockchain platforms enables for creating, electricity trading, digital assets.
+NET is utility token of Nordic Energy ecosystem: Nordic Energy´s PowerChain cross-blockchain platforms enables for creating, electricity trading, digital assets.
 We using blockchain-based technology to transform the energy ecosystem, building a business of the new energy generation.
 Nordic Energy´s infrastructure includes the traditional utilities associated with peer-to-peer energy trading, transport, management, supply-chains and administrative functions.
 The NET token connects energy buyers (end-users and investors) directly with green energy producers and creates an opportunity to purchase electricity upfront at or below market rates.

 To become the leading distributor for blockchain innovation, platform and entrepreneurship in sustainable energy.
 Is use blockchain token smart contracts to reduce the Easy Supplier Integration Services scheme will cut the time and costs of processing orders, as well as increasing reliability and integrating better with customers’ own (clean) electricity generating systems, technology, using the platform to authenticate the provenance of 100% clean energy, energy efficiency products and bringing a new level of multi-layered electricity distribution to the energy industry.